Mohd-Hamza-Khan/Weather-App-Frontend/README.md

 A modern, responsive weather application built with React that provides real-time weather information and 5-day forecasts for any location worldwide.

+## PM Accelerator Mission

+*"By making industry-leading tools and education available to individuals from all backgrounds, we level the playing field for future PM leaders.
+This is the PM Accelerator motto, as we grant aspiring and experienced PMs what they need most – Access.
+We introduce you to industry leaders, surround you with the right PM ecosystem, and discover the new world of AI product management skills."*

+---

 ## Features

 - **Location Search**: Search by city name (London, Paris, New York) or zip code (10001, SW1A 1AA)